alussana/python-programming-alessandro-lussana/README.md

 - Add a command to print backtrace objects to text files

 #### Baum-Welch
-Status: to be started
+Status: just started
 Usage: [...]

 #### Viterbi
 Status: to be started
 Usage: [...]

 ## /exam
 Exams directory